mynew4/cmangos-docs-wiki/WorldDB_structure/creature_movement.md

 #### orientation

-The orientation the creature will face once it reaches the waypoint.
+The orientation the creature will face once it reaches the waypoint.<br>
 (North = 0.0; South = pi (3.14159))